Firefly55lm/adidas_us_sales_dashboard/README.md

 The repository contains the following files:
 - PowerBI dashboard
 - Jupyter notebook for the data cleaning and data enrichment procedures
-- Jupyter notebook for a Retrieval Augmented Generation (RAG) pipeline
+- Jupyter notebook for a Retrieval Augmented Generation (RAG) pipeline ([click here for Colab](https://colab.research.google.com/drive/1uaSzoGZPcrC88j7IVILwBDNghTBH1KXr?usp=sharing))
 - Custom version of the original dataset, without the logo banners, input for the cleaning notebook
 - Cleaned version of the dataset, output of the the cleaning notebook and input for the PowerBI dashboard